ciriuspet_logo Cirius Petpedia

 The layout and surfaces of the home have a substantial cumulative impact on a senior dog’s joint health and daily comfort.

 Non-slip flooring throughout: Hardwood, tile, and laminate floors cause senior dogs to slip and scramble, straining joints with each unstable step.
 Area rugs, yoga mats, or non-slip runners across the most-traveled routes significantly reduce this strain.
 Traction socks or booties provide additional grip for dogs that resist floor coverings.
+For a comprehensive comparison of floor types, friction coefficients, and the full range of traction solutions ranked by effectiveness and cost, see the guide to protecting dog joints on slippery floors.

 Ramps and stairs: The jumping force of a dog landing from furniture or a car can easily be three to five times body weight — forces that healthy young joints absorb readily but that cause pain and accelerate damage in arthritic joints.
 Ramps to frequently used furniture, and vehicle ramps or steps for car access, eliminate this repeated impact.
 Dogs adapt to ramps quickly with positive reinforcement training.